wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

   end
 </pre>

-(Remember to commit your changes.
-I'll stop reminding you after this.)
+(Remember to `git commit` your changes.)

 ### Step 4: Test locally

 Now create the development database and run the migration.
-(The [Ecto Models] guide has all the details on this.)
+(The [Ecto Models][ecto-models] guide has all the details on this.)

 <pre>
 $ mix ecto.create